flloyddsouza/flloyddsouza/README.md

 - 👋 Hi, I’m @flloyddsouza
-- 👀 I’m interested in Mobile Application development
+- 👀 I’m am a Mobile Developer
-- 🌱 I’m currently learning Masters of Information Technology
+- 🌱 I have studied Masters of Information Technology
 - 📫 You can reach me @ dsouzaflloyd.11@gmail.com

 <!---